emipa606/RecycleThis/README.md

 Update of busted_bunnys mod https://steamcommunity.com/sharedfiles/filedetails/?id=2567877605

-- Added option to no show the extra gizmos on items
+- Added option to not show the extra gizmos on items
+- Added option to not return components (or any complex items) when recycling
 - Load after any HAR race mods to avoid compatibility issues

 ![Image](https://i.imgur.com/pufA0kM.png)